vaginessa/dns-wiki/Kernel-security.md

 * CIS Benchmark (optional)
 * Pentests (optional - Penetrations tests are only for experts and can be used to find known holes, like Metasploit)
 * Bastille Linux (not available for Android yet)
-* IPTables (if not present AFWall+ brings them to your device)
+* [IPTables](http://www.netfilter.org/projects/iptables/) (if not present AFWall+ brings them to your device!)
-* LIDS (not available for Android yet)
+* [LIDS](http://sourceforge.net/projects/lids/) (not available for Android yet!)
 * Linux Security Modules (LSMs)
+* OpenSSL (integrated)
-* Cryptography, AES, RSA, DSA, and SHA + API's for SSL/TLS and HTTPS (since 3.0 but weak)
+* Cryptography, AES, RSA, DSA, and SHA + API's for SSL/TLS and HTTPS (since Android 3.0 but weak)
 * [Encryption](https://source.android.com/devices/tech/security/encryption/index.html) (since 3.0 but weak)
-* -> Known attacks can be found [here](https://source.android.com/devices/tech/security/overview/acknowledgements.html) [no direct links since they are mostly POCs and they of course will be fixed with next Android versions - so it's more for historical reasons]
+* -> Known attacks can be found [here](https://source.android.com/devices/tech/security/overview/acknowledgements.html) [no direct links since they are mostly POC's and they of course will be fixed with next Android versions - so it's more for historical reasons]

 Already implemented in every Android OS:
 * Basic Password protection